mbrukman/why-svelte/readme.md

 Evidence of growth, buyin, mindshare, etc:

 - there’s a lot of logos and faces at [svelte.dev](https://svelte.dev/)
-- Svelte is one of the 6 JS frameworks in the (flawed) [State of JS 2019 survey](https://2019.stateofjs.com/front-end-frameworks/svelte/) — 75% have heard of it, 7% have used it, and 45% are interested in learning more
+- Svelte is one of the 6 JS frameworks in the
+  [State of JS 2019 survey](https://2019.stateofjs.com/front-end-frameworks/svelte/) —
+  75% have heard of it, 7% have used it, and 45% are interested in learning more